 Creating content is only the first challenge you have to meet, though.
 Keeping track of it all, who’s doing what, when, who needs help, which has content is ready to publish, who does not.

 Keeping track of all your content, especially if your designers, copy specialists, SEO peeps and others are scattered all over the place, as is the case for almost every company right now in the time of COVID-19, is even more challenging than getting content created in the first place.
 GatherContent is an SAS offering that claims it can be a big help.

 GatherContent is a team-oriented content management system that facilitates a highly automated web-based content creation workflow process.

-From launching a new website to producing daily blog content or updating landing pages, it can be used for a wide variety of content marketing projects.
+It can be used for a wide variety of content marketing projects from launching a new website to producing daily blog content or updating landing pages.
 Or that’s what the marketing materials say anyway.

 Before you stop us by saying nope, you’ve tried Asana, Monday, Trello and a bunch of others before, and they didn’t work for you.
-Which is OK, as GatherContent is not a task manager, which the softwares we just mentioned are, but a content manager.
+Which is OK, as GatherContent is not a task manager, which the software we just mentioned is, but a content manager.
 And there is, as we discovered, a big difference.

 - Scattered content (Google Docs, Word, WordPress, etc.) across various formats/platforms